 Many have heralded the wave of consumerism that is coming to health care, but less has been written about how tried-and-true consumer engagement practices are benefitting this sector.
-I come from a family of physicians and previously worked in the consumer industry as the leader of one of the largest frequent-flyer loyalty programs in the world.
+I come from a family of physicians and previously worked in the consumer industry as the leader of one of the largest frequent-flier loyalty programs in the world.
 I joined Humana, a U.S. health insurer that strives to improve the health of seniors living with chronic conditions, because I believe that these practices can be applied to engage our members in their health.
 Our early experiments have shown promising results.

 What Is Consumerism in Health Care?

 While there are several possible ways to define consumerism in health care, I think of it as the personalization of care to facilitate health outcomes.
 To help an individual, the health care sector can offer a choice of services, provide expert suggestions, and facilitate consumer interactions with trusted organizations and individuals.

 Ultimate personalization, that is, a “one-to-one relationship” between a company and an individual, is increasingly possible with the data and analytics that are now within our reach.
 However, organizations still need to build the capabilities that are required to deliver that high degree of personalization.
 A very productive step that the health care industry can take toward the goal of ultimate personalization is managing its customer base in ever-more-discrete segments.
 When I first joined the health care industry, I was struck by the relative simplicity of the customer segments that were used; in clinical studies, for example, segments are largely based on age, sex, and race.
 The consumer sector uses much more complex behavioral segmentation that considers not only these demographic factors, but also the behaviors exhibited by individuals in their interactions with companies.
 For a health insurer, the available behavioral data include patient interactions with both payers and providers.
 All of these dimensions can be used to cluster people into behavioral segments that can provide richer insights.